top of page

 Working both individually and as a part of the NCAF team, with supervision from NCAF Chief of Staff, the policy intern will conduct research and prepare written products that support NCAF's legislative initiatives that support and advance the work of Community Action Agencies.
 Such topics may include: the Community Services Block Grant, Weatherization Assistance Program, Rural Broadband Expansion, Environmental Justice, Community Financial Development Institutions and Social Determinants of Health.

-The Economic Security Analyst will conduct research to assess the economic security of DC residents working at low wages and make recommendations for policies to support them.
+The Economic Security Analyst will work with UPO's Legislative Advocacy Department to advocate for budget and policy changes that promote racial and economic equity.
+The intern will conduct research to assess the economic security of DC residents working at low wages and make recommendations for policies to support them.
 The goals are to understand a) the full range of assistance available to families with low incomes and b) how those benefits phase out as earnings rise.
-The intern will make recommendations for improvements in the minimum wage and/or public benefits to provide greater security for working families.
+The intern will have some flexibility in their research topic, but their focus area must fall under the broad umbrella of economic security and support the existing research priorities of the department.

 bottom of page